gatling/gatling/src/sphinx/http/websocket.rst

 WebSocket
 #########

-Functional specs support was initially contributed by `Andrew Duffy <https://github.com/amjjd>`_.
+WebSocket support was initially contributed by `Andrew Duffy <https://github.com/amjjd>`_.

 WebSocket support is an extension to the HTTP DSL, whose entry point is the ``ws(requestName: Expression[String])`` method.